Danguilhen/DJAMBI/README.md

 # DJAMBI

-The DJAMBI game in C using SDL 2.0
+The DJAMBI game with Graphical user interface